Underwater hockey: Governing bodies

 Political turmoil within the CMAS Underwater Hockey Commission (Confédération Mondiale des Activités Subaquatiques), the underwater hockey world governing body, came to a head soon after the 2006 Underwater Hockey World Championships, resulting in the CMAS Underwater Hockey Commission members resigning en masse and soon thereafter forming an alternative 'world governing body' solely for the sport of UWH, known as the World Aquachallenge Association (WAA), and which was officially ratified at the 1st WAA World Championship in April–May 2008.
 Consequently, from this point the UWH community had two world governing bodies, CMAS and WAA.

 CMAS has continued to organise international world competitions on a bi-annual basis.
 CMAS tried unsuccessfully to hold another World Underwater Games event in 2009 after a successful event in 2007.
 These were intended to be multi-disciplinary events thereby grouping UWH with other CMAS-represented sports including fin swimming and underwater rugby.
-The 1st World Games were held in Bari, Italy in 2007 while the 2nd was scheduled for Tunisia in 2009 but was cancelled and rescheduled as an UWH-only event held in Kranj, Slovenia during August 2009.
+The 1st World Games were held in Bari, Italy, in 2007 while the 2nd was scheduled for Tunisia in 2009 but was cancelled and rescheduled as an UWH-only event held in Kranj, Slovenia, during August 2009.
 It was billed as a World Championship but only one non-European country competed (South Africa); France won the Open division while Great Britain took the Women's title.
-In the years in between World Games CMAS holds Zone Championships (e.g. the 15th European Championship in Eger, Hungary during 2017).
+In the years in between World Games CMAS holds Zone Championships (e.g. the 15th European Championship in Eger, Hungary, during 2017).

 WAA attempted to continue with the original World Championship series on a biennial basis during years ending with an even number.
 The 1st WAA Championships (renumbered; it would have been the CMAS 15th) was held in 2008 in Durban, South Africa.
-The 2nd competition was scheduled for Medellin, Colombia in August 2010 but it proceeded as an International Event without WAA sanctioning and became the precursor for the development of the independent America's Cup International Tournament.
+The 2nd competition was scheduled for Medellín, Colombia, in August 2010 but it proceeded as an International Event without WAA sanctioning and became the precursor for the development of the independent America's Cup International Tournament.